nestauk/ds-cookiecutter/docs/quickstart.md

 ### Team Members

--   Open the terminal and `cd` into a folder where you want the project set up.
--   Clone the repository by running `git clone <REPONAME>` and `cd` into the repository.
--   Run `make install` to configure the development environment.
+Clone the repository and `cd` into it; you can then ascertain the `venv_type` used in the project's creation.
+This can be inferred by the presence of a `uv.lock` file for `uv` or an `environment.yaml` file for `conda`.

+The author should then have included a `README.md` file with instructions on how to set up the project.
+If not, consult the documentation for the `venv_type` or ask the author for help.